absdnd/kaustubh-sadekar.github.io/_pages/about.md

   - image_path: ../images/pixocube.gif
     excerpt: "[Interractive 3D cube using face detection and kalman filter based tracking using OpenCV for rendering and No OpenGL](portfolio/p190-Interractive-3D-cube-using-face-detection-and-kalman-filter-based-tracking/)"
 ---
 I am a Junior Research Fellow at the Indian Institute of Technology Gandhinagar, working under the valuable guidance of [Prof. Shanmuganathan Raman](https://people.iitgn.ac.in/~shanmuga/index.html).
 My current research is focused on Geometric Deep Learning methods to solve the following problems - improving the quality of incomplete structured light scans, surface analysis and restoration of broken 3D objects, and learning texture for 3D shapes using multiview RGB images.
-I got curious and interest in Geometric Deep Learning while working on Monocular Visual SLAM methods for Omnidirectional Cameras at the Autonomous Robots and Multi-robot Systems [(ARMS) Lab of the Indian Institute of Technology Bombay](https://www.sc.iitb.ac.in/robotics/index.html), as a Research Associate under the valuable guidance of [Prof. Leena Vachhani](https://www.sc.iitb.ac.in/~leena/) and [Prof. Abhishek Gupta](https://www.me.iitb.ac.in/?q=faculty/Prof.%20Abhishek%20Gupta).
+I got curious and interest in 3D Deep Learning while working on Monocular Visual SLAM methods for Omnidirectional Cameras at the Autonomous Robots and Multi-robot Systems [(ARMS) Lab of the Indian Institute of Technology Bombay](https://www.sc.iitb.ac.in/robotics/index.html), as a Research Associate under the valuable guidance of [Prof. Leena Vachhani](https://www.sc.iitb.ac.in/~leena/) and [Prof. Abhishek Gupta](https://www.me.iitb.ac.in/?q=faculty/Prof.%20Abhishek%20Gupta).
+Along with estimating the 3D information from images, it is equally important to make sense of this 3D data.
+This motivated me to explore 3D Deep Learning further.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fkaustubh-sadekar.github.io&count_bg=%233F8AFF&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Website+Views&edge_flat=false)](https://hits.seeyoufarm.com)